Prepare the map and form

 The blank form canvas opens.
 This is where you'll configure the form that community members will use when collecting data in the Field Maps mobile app.

-- Click the Group Name attribute.
+- Click the Group Name form element.

-- For Input type, choose Radio buttons.
+- In the Properties pane, for Input type, choose Radio buttons.

 This will display the group names as radio button options within the form.